 Between 2012 and 2020, the distribution by ISCO occupation among the employed population remained stable overall.
 In the population with and without a migration background the largest increase can be observed among intellectual or scientific occupations, whereas the largest decrease occurred among the trade workers and labourers.

 The distribution of occupations among the population by nationality adds further elements for analysis.
 Swiss nationals are more represented than other nationality groups in intermediate occupations, administrative work and among agricultural workers.

-Citizens of other European countries on the other hand have particularly low rates among directors and chief executives and in intellectual and scientific occupations.
+Citizens of other European countries have particularly low rates among intellectual and scientific occupations.
 They dominate, however, among trade workers and labourers and among operators and assemblers.

-The group citizens of other countries of the world dominates in none of the occupational categories.
+The group of citizens of other countries of the world dominates among service and sales workers.